binarynate/nativescript-midi/README.md

 - `MidiInputPort`: Provides a method by which an application can send MIDI messages to the device.
 - `MidiOutputPort`: Notifies the application of messages received from the device.

+**For more information on these interfaces and their method signatures, check out the doc comments of those classes in the `src` directory.**

 ## Example

 ```js